Nitrokey/nethsm/docs/clustering.md

 ```

 You should see it start, join the cluster and catch up with the data.
 After some
-time, you should see in its logs that "etcd is now serving clients".
-You can check that it is working with the `etcdctl` client:
+time, you should be able to check that it is healthy with the `etcdctl` client:
 ```
 etcdctl get /config/version
 ```